Mung Bean and Kelp Soup: A Chinese Food Wisdom Ritual

 Traditional Logic

-"In the traditional view, excess Heat can gather in the Heart and Liver meridians, like summer air trapped in a closed room.
+In the traditional view, excess heat can gather in the body like summer air trapped in a closed room.
 Mung bean opens the window with a cooling breeze.
-Kelp moves the body's waters, while tangerine peel keeps the coolness from weighing down the Spleen Fire."
+Kelp helps move the body's waters, while tangerine peel ensures the coolness doesn't feel too heavy on the center.

-The Goal & Why It Works
+The Goal

-A traditional summer bowl for clearing Heat.
+A traditional summer bowl for clearing heat.
 Mung beans cool, kelp moves the waters, and tangerine peel keeps the middle from becoming heavy.

 The Ingredients

-50g Mung Bean (绿豆)
+Mung Bean

-20g Dried Kelp (海带)
+Dried Kelp

-3g Aged Tangerine Peel (陈皮)
+Aged Tangerine Peel

 Steps